Bald Eagle Age Progression

 When they are born, they are little balls of fluff and grey and light brown in color.

 As the eagles age, they go through a series of plumage patterns.
 The first plumage stage is called a juvenile bald eagle.
 You will see that they eyes have not started to turn yellow yet.
 The head is still mainly brown.

 This eagle is probably getting close to a year old.
 It still has mostly a brown belly.
 If we could see the underside of its wings, there may be some white there just as it is on the outside.

-After the first year, young eagles are generally referred to as immature bald eagles until they reach the adult stage.
+After the first year in a bald eagle age progression young eagles are generally referred to as immature bald eagles until they reach the adult stage.
 The eagle above is between 2-3 years old.
 You can see some yellow in the eyes.
 The base of the beak is starting to turn yellow as well.
 It still has a lot of brown and doesn’t have the full yellow beak.